-The Mad Rock Ultra Light Wire carabiner comes in both a bent and straight gate for a reasonable $6 apiece.
+The Mad Rock Ultra Light Wire carabiner comes in both a bent and straight gate for a reasonable price.
 It's only a hair smaller than full size and weighs 31 grams.
 We like a lot about this carabiner, including the price, and it's an excellent choice for anyone looking to save a few dollars on their gear.
 Our Best Buy winner comes in only red and silver, which is great for alpine draws, but not so fantastic for racking cams.
-The Trango Phase also retails for $6 each, but comes in eight color choices for easy racking.
+The Trango Phase retails for around the same price, but comes in eight color choices for easy racking.
 As such, we've also given it our Best Buy award for anyone looking to color-code their carabiners to their camming devices.
 The Ultra Light Wire is not quite as high performing as our Editors' Choice winner, the Wild Country Helium, but it gets the job done for less than half the price.
 If you're looking to go even lighter, consider the Black Diamond Oz or CAMP Nano 22.

 Mad Rock Ultra Light Wire Review

 Compare prices at 2 resellers Pros: Lightweight, inexpensive, better handling than a "keychain" carabiner